LS-Instruments/MVC-Actors/README.md

 You will now be ready to implement your controller logic, the model that will interact the controller and the view logic.
 To generate and broadcast an event from the view execute the **"Generate and Broadcast Event.vi"/"Send Generate and Broadcast Event.vi"** methods, to generate and event from the controller execute the **"Generate Controller Event.vi"/"Send Generate Controller Event.vi"** methods.

 ## GUI Views
-To implement GUI Views you have to perform the same steps as for normal views, however now you will have to subclass either the **"GUI View Actor.lvclass"** or the **"GUI Container Actor"** depending on your needs.
+To implement GUI Views you have to perform the same steps as for normal views, however now you will have to subclass either the **"GUI View.lvclass"** or the **"GUI Container Actor"** depending on your needs.
 For the **"GUI Container Actor"** perform the following additional steps

 * Override the "Actor Core.vi"
 * In its Front Panel create the subpanels you want to act as containers